 Call for Papers: AILA Research Network Symposium at AILA in Rio de Janeiro 2017

-The Research Network on Digital Games is calling for papers for its symposium at the upcoming AILA Congress in 2017 in Rio, Brazil (http://www.aila2017.com.br/index.php/en/)
+The Research Network on Digital Games is looking forward to its symposium at the upcoming AILA Congress in 2017 in Rio, Brazil (http://www.aila2017.com.br/index.php/en/)

 New book series: New Language Learning and Teaching Environments

-I am very excited to announce a new book series for Palgrave Macmillan on ‘New Language Learning and Teaching Environments’, dedicated to recent developments in learner-centred approaches and the impact of technology on learning and teaching inside and outside the language classroom.
-I am now inviting submissions for full-length manuscripts and edited books.
+Do you have a book in you?
+I edit a book series for Palgrave Macmillan on ‘New Language Learning and Teaching Environments’, dedicated to recent developments in learner-centred approaches and the impact of technology on learning and teaching inside and outside the language classroom and would love to hear your idea for an authored or edited book!

 New Language Language Learning and Teaching Environments offers a multidisciplinary forum for presenting and investigating the latest developments in language education, taking a pedagogic approach with a clear focus on the learner, and with clear implications for both researchers and language practitioners.